Pritisaha2003/Youtube-summarizer/README.md

 # Youtube-summarizer
  An YouTube summarizer Chrome extension that uses a Python backend with Flask to fetch video transcripts and generate summaries.
 The front-end, built with HTML, CSS, and JavaScript.
+This project creates a YouTube summarizer Chrome extension that uses a Python backend with Flask to fetch video transcripts and generate summaries.
+The front-end, built with HTML, CSS, and JavaScript, sends a GET request to the backend with the video URL, displays the summary in the extension interface, and manages the button state during the process.
+The extension is loaded into Chrome via developer mode, allowing users to summarize YouTube videos directly.